Raquel Watkins, M.D., M.S.

-Dr. Watkins completed her Internal medicine internship and residency in 1999 at Wake Forest University Baptist Medical Center, in Winston-Salem, North Carolina, and became Chief Resident in 2000.
-She acquired a Master of Science Epidemiology and Health Services Research degree in 2007 at Wake Forest University, before completing a two-year fellowship program in Allergy and Immunology while attending Wake Forest University Baptist Medical Center.
-She served as Assistant Professor, Section on Pulmonary, Critical Care, Allergy, and Immunologic Diseases until 2008, when she moved to Jacksonville and she joined Borland-Groover Clinic.
+Dr. Watkins completed her internal medicine internship and residency in 1999 at Wake Forest University Baptist Medical Center, in Winston-Salem, North Carolina, and became chief resident in 2000.
+She acquired a Master of Science in epidemiology and health services research in 2007 at Wake Forest University before completing a two-year fellowship program in Allergy and Immunology while attending Wake Forest University Baptist Medical Center.
+She served as assistant professor, section on pulmonary, critical care, allergy, and immunologic diseases until 2008, when she moved to Jacksonville and joined Borland Groover.

 Postgraduate Education